Mersey Prizes

 Braithwaite Prize

-In honour of Ian Braithwaite, National Trainer of the Year 2011, ran the teaching programme 2005 to 2012.
+In honour of Ian Braithwaite, National Trainer of the Year 2011, who ran the teaching programme 2005 to 2012.

-The prize is awarded for the best performance in the annual MCQ by a ST3 or ST4 trainee.
+The prize is awarded for the best performance in the annual Mersey MCQ and UKITE exam by a ST3 or ST4 trainee.
+The aim of the prize is to encourage study during the first two years of orthopaedic training.

 The prize consists of a returnable Trophy, a certificate and £200 (currently).